GetDKAN/dkan-tools/README.md

 export PATH=$PATH:/myworkspace/dkan-tools/bin
 ```

-Once you are working in a valid project folder (see next section) you can type `dktl` at any time to see a list of available commands.

-## Local development
-The React front end uses the DKAN API to build pages, so we will want to mimic a production environment.
-The environment variables are [defined in `.env` files](https://github.com/GetDKAN/data-catalog-frontend/blob/master/.env.production#L1), the default value is _"dkan"_, you can adjust these files as necessary.

-Setup and start the proxy:
+#### Setup and start the proxy:
+Docker will server your website from an arbitrary port on your computer (Ex. http://localhost:87689).
+To access your site at a more stable place, a proxy can be used:
   - Add `dkan` to `/etc/hosts`
   - Start the proxy: `docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy`

+After the proxy is up and configured, your site should be accessible at http://dkan.

+> __NOTE:__ DKAN's decoupled frontend, by default, will expect DKAN to exist at http://dkan.
+Enabling the proxy is required for the frontend to work properly out of the box.

 ## Starting a new project
 1. To start a project with `dktl`, create a project directory.